CLINICAL SUPERVISION · TEXAS LPC ASSOCIATE

 Specialties You Can Develop in Supervision

 OCD & ERP: Exposure and Response Prevention grounded in Inhibitory Learning theory.
-Supervision covers case conceptualization, hierarchy design, and how to deliver ERP in a way that actually works long-term.
+Supervision covers case conceptualization, hierarchy design, and how to deliver ERP in a way that actually works in the long term.

 Trauma & EMDR: EMDR protocol fidelity, trauma-informed conceptualization, and safe titration for complex presentations.
-Felix can help you develop confidence with EMDR in real-world clinical conditions.
+Felix can help you build confidence in EMDR in real-world clinical settings.

 BFRBs & Habit Reversal Training: Skin picking, hair pulling, and related body-focused repetitive behaviors are under-addressed in most training programs.
-Supervision includes HRT technique, the BFRB behavioral model, and how to work with shame without reinforcing avoidance.
+Supervision includes HRT techniques, the BFRB behavioral model, and strategies for working with shame without reinforcing avoidance.

 Anxiety & ACT-Informed Care: ACT as a clinical framework, not just a technique.
 Supervision covers values clarification, psychological flexibility, and the difference between symptom reduction and a meaningful life as treatment goals.